khaniare/khaniare/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning React
 - 📫 How to reach me | cannot right now
-- 🈺 I', currently working on the repository, Vylara
+- 🈺 I'm currently working on the repository, Vylara

 - Used github before // June 12, 2023